Solid-Interactive/solid-book/README.md

 ## Contributing

-To edit the book go to: https://github.com/Solid-Interactive/solid-book , and edit the markdown pages.
+To edit the book go to https://github.com/Solid-Interactive/solid-book and edit the markdown pages.
 CI will publish the new version.

 ## Organization